Invictum/serenity-reportportal-integration/README.md

 For versions < 4 concurrency for parametrized Serenity tests execution is not supported.
 For version >=4 concurrency is supported on feature level.

-The following line should be provided into `junit-platform.properties` for versions 4.0.0+ in order for integration to work correctly:
+The following line should be provided into `junit-platform.properties` file of your project for versions 1.6.0+ in order for integration to work correctly:

 **JUnit**